ropensci/roweb3/content/blog/2022-04-14-software-review-editorial-challenges/index.md

 Reviewing a package takes precious time out of reviewers' busy schedules.
 We hope the experience is also valuable for reviewers but we reckon that it's quite an undertaking, demanding about the same time as reviewing a scientific paper.
-To add to the complexity of finding available reviewers, we have a list of [criteria for choosing reviewers](https://devguide.ropensci.org/editorguide.html#criteria-for-choosing-a-reviewer) to ensure diversity of reviewers (of skills, of people).
+To add to the difficulty of finding available reviewers, we have a list of [criteria for choosing reviewers](https://devguide.ropensci.org/editorguide.html#criteria-for-choosing-a-reviewer) to ensure diversity of reviewers (of skills, of people).

 Last year we launched a [new form for reviewer volunteering](/blog/2021/11/18/devguide-0.7.0/#a-new-form-for-volunteer-reviewing) that allow us to collect finer-grained data about technical and topical expertise, as well as a binary optional question "Do you consider yourself part of an underrepresented group in the fields of data science, programming, or in your primary field of work?".
 The collected data, coupled with Airtable filters, helps identifying potential reviewers.